guo543/regex-plus/README.md

 # regex-plus

 A simple regular expression engine.
-Now supports union "|", concat "1001" and Kleene star "*"
+Now supports union "|", concat "1001" and Kleene star "*".
+The symbols allowed are alphanumeric characters and the wildcard symbol '.'.

 It will print out the syntax tree by default for now.